Our goal is to share information and products that are truly helpful to renters.

 - Tutoring: $14.25/hour

-There are many creative easy to make a few extra bucks to help cover an emergency expense or build up savings.
+There are many creative easy to make a few extra bucks to help cover an emergency expense (such as rent) or build up savings.
 In addition to the money, you might also learn something new, develop a different skill, or heck, even make a new friend.

 Your renters rights, in your state.